Chicken Masala

 4. Alternative cooking methods

-While you can make masala curry paste from scratch, I often default to a store-bought version to save some time.
-Here’s what you need to get started:
+While you can make masala curry paste from scratch, I often opt for a store-bought version to save time (and so does Parvarti).
+Here’s what you need to get started.
+Full measurements are in the recipe card below:

 • Yogurt.
 Plain Greek yogurt forms the base of the marinade for this dish.
 It naturally tenderizes the meat.